gcc-mirror/gcc/gcc/ada/doc/gnat_ugn/elaboration_order_handling_in_gnat.rst

 Note that GNAT emits warnings rather than hard errors whenever it encounters an elaboration problem.
 This is because the elaboration model in effect may be too conservative, or a particular scenario may not be elaborated or executed due to data and control flow.
-The warnings can be suppressed with compiler switch :switch:`-gnatws`.
+The warnings can be suppressed selectively with ``pragma Warnigns (Off)`` or globally with compiler switch :switch:`-gnatwL`.

 .. _Dynamic_Elaboration_Model_in_GNAT: